Thank you to Wayfair.ca for collaborating on today’s post and helping me share my ideas for putting together a casual outdoor brunch table setting.

 Quite often, I prepare an omelette or frittata the night before, put it in the fridge, then bake it in the morning.
 That way, I’m not running around trying to get everything ready when our guests arrive.
 Instead, we can enjoy a relaxing coffee together.

 I also fill containers with yogurt, berries and granola so people can make their own parfaits.
 These yogurt panna cotta jars are another option.

 Use small trays so items can easily be passed around the table.
 My enamelware trays work great for this and add a bit of a vintage charm to the table too.

 For the table centerpiece, look around your yard and see what can be clipped.
 Our chokecherry tree had the most beautiful white blooms, so I couldn’t resist snipping a few twigs and adding them to a milkglass vase.
 Next time, I’ll use lilies or peonies or whatever is blooming in our yard at the time.

 Having different heights and textures on your outdoor table will make it look more interesting, especially if you keep the colours limited like I did.
 Play around with various decor pieces, then stand back to see how the whole thing looks as a whole.

-Ready to style your own outdoor table?
+Ready to style your own outdoor brunch table setting?
 Summer entertaining is all about keeping it casual and fun, so don’t fuss too much.
 Let go and embrace this wonderful season!